 Q. Where can you go with a UF Law degree?
 Where do Alumni work?

 A. UF Law hosts one of the largest on-campus interview programs in the Southeast.
 During past fall and spring recruiting seasons it was typical to host over two hundred legal employers who visited UF Law to interview students.
-UF Law students also participate in 14 different regional off campus interview programs located in cities such as New York, Chicago, Washington D.C., and Atlanta.
-From the 2012graduating class, 222 alumni remained in the state of Florida to practice law, while other areas represented include Washington, D.C. and Georgia.
+UF Law students also participate in different regional off campus interview programs located in cities such as New York, Chicago, Washington D.C., and Atlanta.
+From the 2013 graduating class, 190 alumni remained in the state of Florida to practice law, while other areas represented include Washington, D.C. and New York.

 Q. What are the benefits of a UF law education?